LimePoint/opschain/docs/reference/project_git_repositories.md

 $ opschain project set-git-remote --project-code <project code> --name origin --url "https://{username}:{password / personal access token}@github.com/LimePoint/{repository name}.git"
 ```

+_Note: If your password/token contains special characters, they must be [URL encoded](https://www.w3schools.com/tags/ref_urlencode.asp) in order to use them in the URL parameter._

 ### Project Git repository remote credentials

 To be used by OpsChain, the remote must be either: